About the Awards

 - A photograph of the Nominated Student

-- Data submitted by Nominating Educator to verify student’s exceptional reading improvement, as measured by The Scholastic Reading Inventory (SRI) or The Scholastic Phonics Inventory (SPI).
+- Data submitted by Nominating Educator to verify student’s exceptional improvement, as measured by The Scholastic Reading Inventory (SRI), The Scholastic Phonics Inventory (SPI), or The Scholastic Math Inventory (SMI).

 Written Entries must include: